+8 Minimum password length

+0 User password history

+0 Number of days until user password expires

+0 Number of login attempts before the user account is blocked (0 for no limit)

-- Forbid common passwords
+✓ Forbid common passwords

-- Enforce upper and lower case characters
+Enforce upper and lower case characters

-- Enforce numeric characters
+Enforce numeric characters

-- Enforce special characters
+Enforce special characters

-- Check password against the list of breached passwords from haveibeenpwnd.com
+Check password against the list of breached passwords from haveibeenpwned.com

-This check creates a hash of the password and sends the first 5 characters of this hash to the haveibeenpwnd.com API to retrieve a list of all hashes that start with those.
+This check creates a hash of the password and sends the first 5 characters of this hash to the haveibeenpwned.com API to retrieve a list of all hashes that start with those.
 Then it checks on the Nextcloud instance if the password hash is in the result set.